breqdev/flask-discord-interactions/docs/components.rst

 ==================

-Message components allow you to include clickable buttons in messages from your bot.
-The documentation on
+Message components allow you to include clickable buttons and dropdown menus in messages from your bot.
+The documentation on `Discord <https://discord.com/developers/docs/interactions/message-components>`_ covers their general use.
-`Discord <https://discord.com/developers/docs/interactions/message-components>`_
-covers their general use.

-To use these components with Flask-Discord-Interactions, you can use the :class:`.ActionRow` and :class:`.Button` classes.
+To use these components with Flask-Discord-Interactions, you can use the :class:`.ActionRow`, :class:`.Button`, and :class:`.SelectMenu` classes.

 Link Buttons
 ------------